beakos/cli-cheatsheet/linux-bash.md

-# Purpose and Outcome for bash-linux-commands
-Bash and Linux commands written down after using UNIX based systems.
-These commands below have commands written with the name of the program or function applicable to the command or program.

-I have noted these down to help me remeber some of these commands when using the CLI, as transtioning from GUI based applications becomes hard to remeber every bash command that I need to use.
-So below I have noted some commands I have sporadically used or noted command arguments that I may forget and can revist this sheet to assist what command to use.

-This sheet will add more commands when coming across new arguments whilst using the CLI for UNIX based machines.

 # Chmod Commands for Files
 1. Give permissions of the memebers to read the file but not write and execute:
 `chmod g=r <filename>`